run-ai/docs/docs/admin/runai-setup/config/cli-admin-install.md

 ## Prerequisites

 *   Run:ai Administrator CLI runs on Mac and Linux.
-*   Kubectl (Kubernetes command-line interface) installed and configured to access your cluster.
+*   Kubectl (Kubernetes command-line interface) is installed and configured to access your cluster.
 Please refer to [https://kubernetes.io/docs/tasks/tools/install-kubectl/](https://kubernetes.io/docs/tasks/tools/install-kubectl/){target=_blank}
 *   A Kubernetes configuration file obtained from a computer previously connected to the Kubernetes cluster